 - glutinous rice flour (or mochiko): see my note below

-- matcha powder: use a high-quality matcha powder for the best flavor and color; I highly recommend using a ceremonial grade quality matcha
+- matcha powder: use a high-quality matcha powder for the best flavor and green color; I highly recommend using a ceremonial grade quality matcha

 - whole egg: adds structure to the mixture